Ridgeland, Mississippi: Economy

 Bomgar, a tech company, C Spire Wireless, the sixth largest wireless provider in the United States, and Cal-Maine Foods, the largest shell egg producer in the United States, are all headquartered in Ridgeland.

-The largest mall in the Jackson metro area, Northpark Mall, is located on County Line Road in Ridgeland.
-Another shopping center, The Renaissance at Colony Park, is also located in Ridgeland.
+The largest mall in the Jackson metro area, Northpark Mall, is located on County Line Road in southern Ridgeland.
+Another shopping center, Renaissance at Colony Park, is in central Ridgeland.

 Education

-Ridgeland is served by the Madison County School District, and has two private schools: Saint Andrew's Episcopal School and Christ Covenant School.
+Ridgeland is served by the Madison County School District, as well as by two private schools: Saint Andrew's Episcopal School and Christ Covenant School.
 The Veritas School was a private school which closed in 2015.

 Ridgeland has a campus of Holmes Community College.
+It also has a campus of Delta Technical College.

 Ridgeland is home of the Baptist Children's Village, which provides short-term and long-term care for abandoned, neglected, or abused children and counseling to broken families.
-Since 2004, the executive director has been Rory Lee, a former college president.

-Ridgeland made national headlines in 2022 when mayor Gene F. McGee refused to send $110,000 in approved city funding to the Madison County Library System because the library system contained books that “went against his Christian beliefs”.
+Ridgeland made national headlines in 2022 when mayor Gene F. McGee refused to send $110,000 in approved city funding to the Madison County Library System because the library system contained books that "went against his Christian beliefs".